33 Newsletter Ideas & Examples to Engage Your Readers in 2025

 You want to present your newsletter as a valuable resource that reveals industry secrets or shares mind-blowing stats that your target audience wouldn’t be able to find anywhere else.

-Finally, you can always keep things fresh with a guest post by a recognizable figure in your industry.
+Finally, you can always keep things fresh with guest posts by industry experts.

 Weekly newsletter from Ahrefs

 They allow you to double-dip your content and show off your products in action.
-By combining generative AI and human expertise, you can definitely repurpose any “how-to” blog posts for a weekly or monthly newsletter, including older blog posts your subscribers might not have seen.
+By combining generative AI and human expertise, you can easily repurpose a “how-to” blog post for valuable newsletter content, including older blog posts your subscribers might not have seen.

-For example, a fashion brand might center and creating their newsletter around a seasonal buyer’s guide (e.g. “how to create the perfect fall outfits”).
+For example, a fashion brand might center its newsletter around a seasonal buyer’s guide (e.g., “How to create the perfect fall outfits”).

-Here’s an example from Methodical Coffee about how to enjoy black coffee:
+Here’s an example from Methodical Coffee sharing their latest blog posts about how to enjoy black coffee:

 How-to guide newsletter example from Methodical Coffee